CruGlobal/core/libs/multiplechoice/README.md

 This component can then be used for any future projects

+## Use this component

+Import `MultipleChoice` to your project in NX to use this component

 ## Running story book

 Run `nx storybook mutliplechoice` to execute storybook via the localhost